vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ## Conclusion

 Setting dynamic filters through JSON strings is a perfect way to fully integrate Power BI dashboards into Peakboard applications dynamically.
-Building the right dynamic JSON string may by a challenge, especially because the Power BI filter engine won't give you any hints if the JSON is incorrect or not understood by the engine.
+Building the right dynamic JSON string may be a challenge, especially because the Power BI filter engine won't give you any hints if the JSON is incorrect or not understood by the engine.

 ![image](/assets/2024-09-07/result.gif)